simoninns/extreme-ap305c-bracket/README.md

 ## Assembly

-Place each one of the lever bumps into the lever recess sideways.
-Twist level bump through 90 degrees.
+Place each one of the lever bumps into the lever recess sideways through the provided gap.
+Twist lever bump through 90 degrees.
 The bump should lock into place.
-This is easier if you use a pair of small flat-nosed pliers.
+This is easier if you use a pair of small flat-nosed pliers (be careful not to squeeze the pieces too hard when handling with the pliers).

 ## Disclaimer